askcarter/kubernetes-in-production/README.md

 In this workshop you will learn how to use Kubernetes in production, by:
 * Working with stateful applications
 * Monitoring and automating you cluster
-* Working with homogenous machines types in one cluster
+* Working with heterogenous machines types in one cluster
 * Setting up a Continuous Integration and Delivery pipeline for your cluster

 ## Kubernetes in Production Labs